 Dr. Daniher’s research spans Asia and the Americas and focuses on the consolidation and contestation of categories of race, gender, and nation through performance practices from the age of 19th-century “new” imperialisms to the present.
 She is currently completing a book manuscript on the mixed-race femme performer and the colonial cartographies of popular American entertainment.
 She has also started work on a new project on performances of “tropical” Asia, spotlighting maritime Southeast Asia in particular.

 Her scholarship has been recognized and supported by fellowships from the Social Sciences and Humanities Research Council of Canada, the American Society for Theatre Research, Brown University, and Amherst College.
 Her articles have appeared in or are forthcoming from Theatre Journal, TDR, Women & Performance, e-misférica, Theatre Research in Canada, and Canadian Theatre Review.
-She is also a proud contributing member of the race and visual culture studies research seminar, The Dark Room.
-Currently, she is completing a book manuscript on the mixed-race femme performer as a historical problem in twentieth-century transnational American performance.
+She is also the co-editor (with Katherine Zien) of a recent special issue on “Race and Performance in the US-Canada Borderlands” in Theatre Research in Canada.

 Dr. Daniher’s research and teaching are informed by a commitment to integrating performance practice and theory.
 Her performance-based artist training spans a degree in classical music (Voice), amateur musical theatre performance, devised theatre dramaturgy and directing, and multimedia solo performance art.